Prepare your Business

 The ban applies to all businesses and organisations which operate in WA.

-Organisations that are no longer able to provide a banned item include: restaurants, cafes, bars, takeaway food shops, party suppliers, supermarkets, packaging suppliers, market stalls, not-for-profit organisations (including charities and community groups), online stores and many more.
+Organisations which must comply with the bans include: restaurants, cafes, bars, takeaway food shops, party suppliers, supermarkets, packaging suppliers, market stalls, not-for-profit organisations (including charities and community groups), online stores and many more.

 We note that it is an offence to provide false or misleading information about a banned item from 1 January 2022.